brycevegh/sdd680/Capstone Milestones/Milestone 5.md

             window_Needed_Investment.close()
 ```

 The code above is what is used to find out what upgrades have not been installed onto a tool yet.
 Then, the code takes that list of upgrades and finds how much money will need to be spent on purchasing those upgrades by using the available upgrade data to determine the cost of each upgrade that hasn’t been installed on the tool yet.
 The changes that were made were to add a way to make the amount of money needed to upgrade the tool to be display how money should be displayed.
-This was done by importing the locale library, and setting the locale currency to dollars.
+This was done by importing the locale library and setting the locale currency to dollars.
 Then, passing the total amount needed into the locale.currency function to allow the function to covert the output to be viewed how dollars should be.

 ## Global Changes to the Code

 Made changes across all of the GUIs so that any time a user inputs data into the application it automatically makes the data fully capitalized.
 This change was implemented so that it would prevent errors or bugs from users inputting data differently from each other.
-An example would be if one user inputted CFM T1 for a tool, then a different user tries to view what the list of upgrades are installed on this tool but they input cfm t1.
+An example would be if one user inputted CFM T1 for a tool, then a different user tries to view what the list of upgrades are installed on this tool, but they input cfm t1.
 With this, the first iteration would error and crash, but with this change it corrects this so that it doesn't matter what the user inputs they can find the information they are looking for.

 # Test Plan and Cases
 **Test Case Name:** TC-1